More storms through the start of the weekend

 Our next plume of Saharan dust from Africa arrives this weekend.
 It will lower air quality and bring back a hazy sky.
 If the dust is thick enough it will prevent storms from forming.
 The day this is possible is Sunday.

-It has been a HOT July!
-Temperatures have been above average all but two days this month.
-Yesterday’s high of 95 was one of those days.

-Despite failing to reach 100 degrees the past six days, Houston is still on track to set the hottest July on record.
+Despite failing to reach 100 degrees the past eight days, Houston is still on track to set the hottest July on record.
 Records go back to May 1, 1889.

-Can we make it to second place?
-So far this July we’ve recorded thirteen 100-degree days.
-If we get get one more we’ll tie 1998.
-Our best chance to do this is Sunday.

 10-day forecast:

 While temperatures are still above average, I don’t have any triple digit temperatures in this 10-day forecast.
 The biggest reason is we no longer have a dome of high pressure brining unrelenting heat.
-We also have a chance of rain every afternoon through Saturday.
+We also have a chance of rain every afternoon.

 Tracking the topics: